VNet and subnet planning

 • One Light Duty Data Lake cluster uses three VMs

-• A typical Data Hub cluster uses a minimum of four VMs as a starting point, but this number can be dynamically scaled up or down
+• A typical Cloudera Data Hub cluster uses a minimum of four VMs as a starting point, but this number can be dynamically scaled up or down

 • Make sure you allocate enough IPs to handle each cluster running at peak capacity

-Subnets for Data Warehouse
+Subnets for Cloudera Data Warehouse

 Cloudera recommends a /20 or larger subnet as it can be difficult to accurately predict the size of each VW due to autoscaling.